reoverduguez/atom-challenge-fontend-app/README.md

 [https://atom-challenge-bdff6.firebaseapp.com](https://atom-challenge-bdff6.firebaseapp.com)

 ## Testing
-Robust tests for written for all components using Karma and Jasmine.
+Robust tests were written for all components using Karma and Jasmine.
 You can run tests with
 ```bash
 npm run test
 ```